 It’s time to break out the visual parameters of your DIY style guide!

 - Your chosen fonts and font sizes

-- The Hexadecimal colours for font, ribbons and other parts of your brand (play with this colour picker and write down the corresponding numbers).
+- The Hexadecimal colours for font, ribbons and other parts of your brand.
 This comes in handy when you are dealing with a designer and/or a printing company where the colour needs to match

 - Some suggested “yes/no” examples for stock photos based on colour, filters, borders or content.